Blake-K-Yeboah/Blake-K-Yeboah/README.md

 ## Im a full stack web developer

-- 🔭 I’m currently working on a bug tracker
+- 🔭 I’m currently working on a financial portal
 - 💬 Ask me about anything
 - ⚡ Fun fact: I started programming at age 13